krisrosengreen/prakprog/README.md

 # Practical Programming and Numerical Methods

+This is for a course offered by Aarhus University.

+# Homework

 | #  | homework      | A | B | C | Σ   |
 | -- | ------------- | - | - | - | --- |
 | 1  | LinEq         | 6 | 3 | 1 | 10  |